dsdanielpark/arxiv2text/README.md

 <!-- <a href="https://www.buymeacoffee.com/parkminwoo"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-orange.png" height="20px"></a> -->
 </p>

 A Python package that converts arXiv documents into structured text using arXiv PDF URLs.
+If it's a PDF link other than arXiv, it's mostly feasible.
+If extraction to markdown fails, try extracting to text or HTML.

 <br>